Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Introduction

 \subsection{Definition of Multi-Modal Machine Learning}

-Most traditional ML models have been trained using a single type of input data or unimodal data, which we call unimodal machine learning in this paper.
-For example, a model might be trained on text data, audio data, or image data but not a combination of these types.
-The core of unimodal ML is to learn the latent unimodal representations, based on which we can conduct various downstream ML tasks, such as classification, regression, generation, and clustering.
-In comparison, MMML involves training a model on multiple types of input data or multi-modal data.
-It can be more challenging, as it requires understanding and integrating multiple different forms of data.
-However, it can also be more powerful, as it can exploit the complementarity, alignment, and redundancy of multi-modal data, leading to a more complete understanding of an instance and enabling cross-modal problem solving.

-In this paper, we refer to an \emph{instance} as a data point from a multi-modal dataset that is represented by multiple modalities and a \emph{feature} as a vectorized latent representation of input data at different learning stages that reflects the characteristics of the data in the real world.
-Under this setting, complementarity means the information components from different modalities complement each other for describing an instance.
-Alignment refers to the correspondence between the information components of an instance from different modalities.
-Redundancy signifies that the information components from different modalities have the same meaning, which enhances the robustness of the models learning them.
+Traditional ML models typically rely on a single data modality, which we refer to as unimodal ML.
+Unimodal ML focuses on learning latent representations specific to each modality for various downstream tasks.
+In contrast, MMML involves training models on multiple forms of data.
+MMML presents challenges as it requires understanding and integration of various data forms.
+However, MMML also offers power by leveraging the complementarity, alignment, and redundancy of multi-modal data, enabling a more comprehensive understanding of instances and facilitating cross-modal problem-solving.
+In this paper, we define an \emph{instance} as a data point represented by multiple modalities in a multi-modal dataset.
+A \emph{feature} represents a vectorized latent representation of input data at different learning stages, capturing real-world data characteristics.
+Within this framework, complementarity refers to the synergy between information components from different modalities in describing an instance.
+Alignment represents the correspondence between the information components across modalities.
+Redundancy indicates that information components from different modalities have the same meaning, enhancing the robustness of the models learning from them.

-Currently, most MMML efforts focus on handling two data modes, also known as bimodal machine learning (BML).
-However, it is expected that MMML will evolve beyond BML to involve more data modes, potentially up to six, in the near future.
-Additionally, as the internet continues to connect more and more cyber-physical systems, MMML may advance to what we call ``many-modal learning'', where models can use all kinds of data collected by various sensors.
-This type of many-modal learning will present new challenges, such as the curse of dimensionality and ambiguity among the different data modes.
-The evolution of MMML may resonate with the multi-objective and many-objective optimization literature, where algorithms developed for multi-objective problems do not work well for many-objective problems due to the large dimensionality.
+Following the definition of optimization problems, we refer to ML involving two or three data modes as MMML and that involving more than three data modes as ``many-modal learning''~\cite{10.1115/1.4039450}.
+Currently, MMML primarily focuses on bimodal machine learning with two data modes.
+As the internet connects an increasing number of cyber-physical systems, MMML is expected to incorporate more than two data modes and further evolve into many-modal learning, enabling models to utilize diverse data from various sensors.
+Since algorithms designed for multi-objective problems struggle with the larger dimensionality of many-objective problems~\cite{10.1115/1.4039450}, incorporating more data modes will probably introduce new challenges as well.